TV-Rename/tvrename/index.md

 TV Rename is the Swiss-Army-Knife of media management tools.

-It runs on Windows XP and later and looks after all your TV Show files; making them presentable for Kodi (XBMC), Mede8er, pyTivo and other media hubs.
+It runs on Windows XP and later and looks after all your tv show files; making them presentable for Kodi (XBMC), Mede8er, pyTivo and other media hubs.

-On the surface TV Rename will "fix" the names of TV Shows...
+On the surface TV Rename will "fix" the names of tv shows...

-For example, you've got a few TV Show episodes saved as video files, they will probably have names like this: -
+For example, you've got a few tv show episodes saved as video files, they will probably have names like this: -

 > _**Grey's.Anatomy.S03E04.blah-blah-blah.xvid.avi**_